Good greetings Aunt Vadge,

 Dear Dry,

-The moisture levels of a vagina don’t necessarily equate to the vagina being turned on.
-Being wet is a sign of a turned-on vagina, but not the only sign.
-On top of this, some women are naturally wetter than others.
+The moisture level of a vagina doesn’t necessarily equate to how turned on it is.
+Being wet is a sign of a turned-on vagina, but it’s not the only sign, and some women are naturally wetter than others.

-You will learn the nature of your lover’s vagina after you have been with her a few times, to get used to the patterns of wetness, horniness, and orgasms.
-It’s very easy to make a vagina dry, but that doesn’t mean the lady in question is not having a good time, nor does it mean she isn’t horny.
+You’ll learn the nature of your lover’s vagina after you’ve been together a few times, getting used to her patterns of wetness, horniness and orgasms.
+It’s very easy to make a vagina dry, but that doesn’t mean the lady in question isn’t having a good time, nor that she isn’t horny.

-You do, however, need to consider that you are doing something to her that is turning her off and making her dry as a dusty desert.
-That’s a conversation for you to have with her, but talk when you are not having any sex, so she can talk more openly.
-(It can be hard to say “I don’t really like what you’re doing” when someone is doing it with great enthusiasm!)
+That said, do consider whether you’re doing something that’s turning her off and drying her out.
+That’s a conversation to have with her – but talk when you’re not having sex, so she can speak more openly.
+(It can be hard to say ‘I don’t really like what you’re doing’ when someone’s doing it with great enthusiasm.)

 This is where lube comes in.
-Buy yourself some good-quality silicone lubricant, and have it handy for your sex sessions.
-It will come in good use when the vaginal moisture is all used up, and allow you to both enjoy a wet-feeling vagina without the pressure of your lover always producing her own on demand.
+Buy some good-quality silicone lubricant and keep it handy for your sex sessions.
+It’ll come in useful when the natural moisture is used up, and lets you both enjoy a wet-feeling vagina without the pressure of your lover always producing her own on demand.

-When sex is short and completed in ‘one go’ (i.e. not stopping and starting) it is usually easier for it to stay wet, since the first ‘squirt’ of natural vaginal lubrication is often enough to make the whole thing go smoothly (without a condom, and sometimes with – condoms are also very, very drying, and need lube to stop breakages).
-When sex is long, drawn-out, and there are many changes of activity or position, dryness can quickly become a problem.
+When sex is short and done in one go (not stopping and starting), it’s usually easier to stay wet, since that first squirt of natural lubrication is often enough to keep the whole thing smooth.
+Condoms are also very drying, and need lube to prevent breakages.
+When sex is long, drawn-out, with many changes of activity or position, dryness can quickly become a problem.

 Warmest regards,